JuDFTteam/JuKKR/source/KKRhost/README.md

-# Jülich KKR code for bulk and interfaces
+# The Jülich KKR code for bulk and interfaces

 ## Description